jtweller/authAccess/README.md

 # README

-This repository contains code for a simple authentication system built using Node.js, Express.js, MongoDB, and React.js.
+This repository contains code for a simple authentication system built using Node.js, Express.js, MongoDB, React.js, and Tailwind CSS.
 It allows users to sign up, log in, view all users, and delete users.

 ## Backend